 Orders Totaling $5,000 or above, but Under $15,000 on City, State, or Private Sponsored Projects

 A PI should obtain a quote from the vendor of their choice based on the goods or services they intend to purchase.
 The quote and a completed Purchase Requisition Form (RF-208) must be sent to RFCUNY’s purchase order email box for processing (PO@rfcuny.org).
 If equipment is purchased, a completed Equipment Screening Certificate must be submitted.

 It is important that a PI not submit a purchase requisition form directly to a vendor.
 RFCUNY will generate the purchase order document and email the document and quote to the vendor for processing.

-Orders totaling $15,000 or Above on State or Private Sponsored Projects
+Orders totaling $15,000 or above on City, State or Private Sponsored Projects

 This type of transaction requires the submission of three bids, a completed Purchase Requisition Form, and any other applicable supporting documentation (e.g., Equipment Screening Certificate, Sole Source Justification, justification for not selecting the lowest bid) to RFCUNY for review and processing.

 Bidding is not required if: